 Why Is It Important To Go To The Dentist While I’m Pregnant?

-So how often should you go to the dentist?
-Well, we’re not talking every month, but you should still follow the recommended schedule your dentist gives you for cleanings and exams (usually every six months).
-Your dentist might also tell you to come in more often if he sees that your gums are trapping more food and bacteria than usual.
+So it’s crucial to take extra care of your teeth at home and go for frequent dental visits.
+Follow the recommended schedule your dentist gives you for cleaning and exams (usually every six months), and prepare to come in more often if your dentist sees that your gums are trapping more food and bacteria than usual.

-And if you’re wondering what kind of dental work is safe to have during pregnancy, know that cavities and root canals can and should be treated to reduce the risk of infection.
-It’s better to get these procedures done when you’re in your second trimester, since in your third trimester you may have a harder time staying comfortable during a long dental appointment.
-Getting veneers and other cosmetic procedures should wait until after delivery, and although there haven’t been any risks identified with professional teeth whitening while pregnant, some dentists might prefer that their patients have it done after baby’s born.
+Any cavities and root canals can and should also be treated to reduce the risk of infection.
+“It’s better to take care of these procedures by the end of your second trimester, since you may have a harder time staying comfortable during a long our pregnancy,” Kammer says.
+As for veneers and other cosmetic procedures?
+Those should wait until after delivery.
+And although there haven’t been any risks identified with professional teeth whitening while pregnant, some dentists might prefer that their patients have it done after baby’s born.